Monaghan county football team: 1979–1988

 Monaghan met Derry in the Ulster Senior Football Championship final.
-Eamon McEneaney helped himself to 2-04 as Monaghan recorded an easy 2–09 to 0–08 win.
+Eamon McEneaney helped himself to 2–4 as Monaghan recorded an easy 2–9 to 0–8 win.
 In the drawn All-Ireland semi-final against Kerry, the absence of David Byrne through injury in the second half probably cost Monaghan victory.
 Despite Eamon McEneaney's last-gasp equaliser, Kerry won by 5 points.

 The team was missing Declan Loughman, Gerry Hoey and Bernie Murray, all with broken legs.
-All three were prominent in the National Football League win over Armagh while they would form the spine of the Ulster Senior Football Championship winning side of 1988.
+All three were prominent in the National Football League win over Armagh while they would form the spine of the Ulster SFC winning side of 1988.

 Monaghan reached the 1986 National Football League final, but this time the opposition was Laois.
-Played in front of over 30,000 supporters the Laoismen edged out Monaghan by 2–06 to 2-05.
+Played in front of over 30,000 supporters the Laoismen edged out Monaghan by 2–6 to 2–5.
 Monaghan's championship run in 1986 consisted of a draw against Down in Castleblayney thanks to a last gap Eamon McEneaney free while in the replay Down emerged victors in Newcastle on a 2–11 to 0–11 score.

 In 1987, Monaghan reached the National Football League semi-final again where they played against Kerry at Croke Park.
-A second-half performance against the wind had Monaghan leading by a couple of points near the end but a Pat Spillane goal and a late point by Mikey Sheehy saw the Kingdom win by 2–11 to 2-09.
+A second-half performance against the wind had Monaghan leading by a couple of points near the end but a Pat Spillane goal and a late point by Mikey Sheehy saw the Kingdom win by 2–11 to 2–9.
 Monaghan's goals came from Mick O'Dowd and Hugo Clerkin.
 However, the Ulster championship was a shock 0–14 to 0–12 loss to Cavan in Breffni Park.

-In 1988, the team reached the National Football League semi-final again but ended in a 4–12 to 1-08 drubbing from Dublin at Croke Park.
+In 1988, the team reached the National Football League semi-final again but ended in a 4–12 to 1–8 drubbing from Dublin at Croke Park.
 However a good league run prior to that had rescued a season where relegation to Division 2 of the National Football League seemed possible.
 During that league run the team also changed management.

-In the 1988 All Ireland semi-final against Cork, Monaghan held out against a gale-force wind in the first half and were 0–08 to 0-01 behind at the break.
+In the 1988 All Ireland semi-final against Cork, Monaghan held out against a gale-force wind in the first half and were 0–8 to 0–1 behind at the break.
 Goalkeeper Paddy Linden had saved a penalty from Larry Tompkins.
 Two early second-half points brought Monaghan to within 5 points.
 A controversial goal following an apparent foul on Monaghan's Brendan Murray rocked the Monaghan revival, and Cork took over.
 Linden's display in that match was a significant factor in him being the first Ulster goalkeeper to receive an All-star award that year.

 Also in 1988 was an Ulster title win over Tyrone when a "Nudie" Hughes goal following a fumble by Tyrone keeper Aidan Skelton saw Monaghan win by 1–10 to 0-11.
 In the game, all Monaghan's scores came from play.
 Previous wins over Cavan (0-16 to 0-14), again marked by strong performance from Nudie Hughes, and Down (1-11 to 0-09) had brought Monaghan to the Ulster final.